operate-first/sre/ADRs/RH/SIG-SRE/ADR-00002 Personas related to Managed Services.md

 **Exec (VP+)**

+Ultimately reporting to the board, the executive is responsible for implementing the strategies that are designed to meet the goals of the company.
+Therefore, the executive leadership has an indirect interest in the success of the service, insofar as it is reinforces the company goals.
 While the Service Owner has a direct interest in the commercial success of the service, they are empowered and enabled by the Executive arm of the organization.
-The Service Owner has an interest in the success of the service.
-The executive leadership has an interest in the success of the company as a whole, of which that service is part of.
-Ultimately reporting to the board, the executive implements the  strategies that are designed to meet the goals of the company.

 **Service Consumer (End Users)**